 Applicant Guide: Two-Stage procedure

-Applications submitted from 29 June 2016 will be processed under Article 33 of Regulation (EC) No 1107/2009.
-The basic principles outlined below will still be applicable, but note a decision on the second stage will be delivered within 52 weeks.
+Applications are processed under Article 33 of Regulation (EC) 1107 with a 52-week target that covers stage 1 and any stage 2 application that is submitted following completion of the first stage.
 For standalone technical equivalence applications the application form CRD 8 should be completed.
-Details of the processes and procedures for the authorisation of PPP are outlined.
+Details of the processes and procedures for the authorisation of plant protection products (PPP) are outlined.

 When might I use the two-stage procedure?